April 24, 2018

 Seniors today have more living options than ever before, so it can be difficult to determine which type of housing will best fit your loved one’s needs.
 When health care needs begin to change or decline, moving to an assisted living community can offer numerous benefits.
 This is why it’s important to assess your loved one’s current health status and determine what type of residence will offer the proper level of service and care, now and in the future.

 A few of the key indicators that moving to an assisted living community would be beneficial include:

-Decline in health.
+A decline in health.
 Perhaps your loved one is suffering from chronic conditions, is frequently ill, or is having difficulty with tasks like managing medications, eating properly and making it to doctor’s appointments.
 Or, as a caregiver, you might notice that your aging loved one is relying on you more often for medical care, help with housekeeping tasks or transportation.

 Safety concerns.
-Maybe your loved one recently suffered a fall, and was unable to get help in a sufficient amount of time.
+Maybe your loved one recently suffered a fall and was unable to get help in a sufficient amount of time.
 Or, perhaps medications have gotten mixed up, leading to negative side effects.

 Recurring falls.
 Falls are the number one cause of injury in older adults, causing over 95% of hip fractures.
 Plus, once a senior has suffered a hip fracture, 53% will experience another fall within six months, leading to a loss of independence.

 Mobility issues.
 Perhaps tasks like climbing stairs, vacuuming, or simply getting in and out of bed have recently become difficult due to limited mobility.